seregonwar/Seregon-pub-gen/README.md

 # ⚠️ Important Notice

 This application is a component of the **PkgToolBox** project and will soon be integrated into the main application.
 Currently, it is under development and testing.
 Please refrain from reporting issues here; instead, report any functionality problems directly in the main project.
+You can still use this application individually; it does not use dependencies tied to **PkgToolBox**.

 # Seregon Publishing Tools